apache/rocketmq-externals/README.md

     - [x] A Nice Message Detail View
     - [x] Message Consume Status
     - [x] Resend Message To A Consume Group

+#Communicate With Us
+* QQ Group:535273860
+* You can communicate with us use QQ.(or send us issue / pull request)
+* You can join us and make a contribute for rocketmq-console-ng.